ruthmaina2022/Data-Science-Portfolio/README.md

 The project is an analysis of Obesity using R programming language.
 My main data point is to explore obesity data for the last ten years, to let the data tell a story on how this is trending and perform a prediction of where this could go in the next few years.
 I begin with data prep, data cleansing, then I share an analysis and insight gathered from the exploration step, with screenshots of the code output embedded into the pdf document.
 ## 10. Applied Data Science Placeholder

-# About Me
-I am deeply enthusiastic about data science and its vast opportunities.
-My proficiency spans various tools including programming languages like Python and SQL, as well as platforms such as Jupyter Notebook and Tableau, among others.
-Armed with the knowledge and expertise gained through this program, I am highly motivated and eager to make meaningful contributions to the field of data science.
-Feel free to reach out with any questions, comments, or concerns.
-You can contact me via email at rmaina@my365.bellevue.edu